 (viii) Latency is a very important aspect related to the refreshing rate.
 For the brain to accept that the visual image generated on the screen is related to the head movement, the latency must be low to deliver the visual almost immediately.
 For Example, a lag of 7- 15 milliseconds is considered to be the ideal.

 It depends on the needs.
 One can use it for entertainment like playing VR games, for training, attending virtual company or hangout meetings and events, etc. For a consumer of VR content, the first thing that you should think about is what type of virtual reality headset to buy.

 Will it work with a phone, P.C., or what else?
 Content can be accessed online on media platforms hosting VR content or should be downloaded for offline usage?

 Click here for a detailed guide on buying a virtual reality headset.

-If you are a company, group, or institution intending to take advantage of the immersive benefits of virtual reality in your advertising campaign, training, or in other applications, there may be more factors to consider including developing your own VR app and content.
+If you are a company, group, or institution intending to take advantage of the immersive benefits of virtual reality in your advertising campaign, training, or other applications, there may be more factors to consider including developing your own VR app and content.

-In this case, you want to come up with good VR content that influences your viewers and which they can watch using as many VR headsets as there can possibly be.
+In this case, you want to come up with good VR content that influences your viewers and that they can watch using as many VR headsets as there can possibly be.
 You might want just a sponsored and branded immersive VR video and post it online on YouTube and other places.